thelightdesigner/ScuffedWalls/Functions.md

  - path: string
  - fullpath string
- - isBlackEmpty: bool, doesn't add pixel if the pixel color is black
+ - isBlackEmpty: bool, doesn't add pixel if the pixel color is black. default: false
- - size: float, scales the image
+ - size: float, scales the image. default: 1
  - thicc: float, makes the edges of the walls fill more of the center
- - centered: bool, centers the x position
+ - centered: bool, centers the x position. default: false
  - duration: float
- - spreadspawntime: float
+ - spreadspawntime: float. default: 0
- - maxlinelength: int, the max line length
+ - maxlinelength: int, the max line length. default: +infinity
- - shift: float, the difference in compression priorities between the inversed compression
+ - shift: float, the difference in compression priorities between the inversed compression. default: 1
- - compression: float, how much to compress the wall image, Not linear in the slightest. reccomended value(0-0.1)
+ - compression: float, how much to compress the wall image, Not linear in the slightest. reccomended value(0-0.1) default: 0
  - AnimateDefinitePosition => moves each pixel by this amount, defaults to \[0,0,0,0],\[0,0,0,1] (only if normal = false)
  - Position => moves each pixel by this amount, defaults to \[0,0] (only if normal = true)
  - generic custom data